In this final blog, I connect a few important concepts related to restoring wisdom to mindfulness via Buddhist psychology.

 The West prizes the self-sufficiency, self-reliance, and control of independence, rejecting the notion of depending on anyone.
 We go it alone.

 Interdependence, however, reveals how life arises, exists, continues, and ceases.
 These insights release any attachment to control and view reality as mutually dependent (not co-dependent) on numerous causes and conditions.
 (See the Twelve links of dependent origination for the traditional concept of the 12 Nidanas, which is beyond the scope of this blog).
-The awareness of conditioning and existence reveals the interconnected nature and leads to deep insights, appreciation, and gratitude (see this video). <!—Giving thanks: A.J.
-Jacobs on his gratitude journey cbs sunday morning -->
+The awareness of conditioning and existence reveals the interconnected nature and leads to deep insights, appreciation, and gratitude (see this video).

 The wholeness of thought and experiences includes transcending the barrier between subject and object and all conditioning, including temporality and intergenerational existence.